Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Inter-Paper Relationships and Methodological Progress

 \textbf{ImageReward model} is cited widely as a baseline or component.
 AlignProp's demo comparisons use HPS v2 \cite{wu2023humanpreferencescorev2} and ImageReward \cite{xu2023imagereward} as benchmarks.
 Diffusion-KTO \cite{li2024diffusionkto} uses ImageReward and PickScore as automatic evaluation metrics to claim better performance.
 This indicates a convergence on certain standard reward models (ImageReward, PickScore) for evaluation, similar to how language models often use HELM \cite{liao2025helmhumanpreferredexplorationlanguage} or other curated metrics to compare alignment.

-Because of these shared references, the community can iteratively improve: for instance, if PRDP shows RL can work at $100K$ scale and yields certain output quality \cite{wang2024prdp}, then a method like DRaFT can attempt the same scale and demonstrate improvement.
-Indeed, DRaFT’s results note outperforming RL-based approaches on a variety of rewards \cite{clark2024draft} referencing methods like DPOK or others as a comparison.
+Because of these shared references, the community can make incremental comparisons: if PRDP shows that RL can work at $100K$ scale and yields certain output quality \cite{wang2024prdp}, then a method like DRaFT can attempt the same scale and evaluate improvement.
+DRaFT's results report improvements over RL-based approaches on a variety of rewards \cite{clark2024draft}, using methods such as DPOK as comparisons.